cliffordlab/ICG_OSToolbox/ICG_Annotation/readme.md

 # Impedance Cardiogram Manual Annotation Application (ICMAA)
-An application to annotate fiducial points on ensmeble averaged ECG and ICG beats.
+An application for automatic and manual annotation of fiducial points on ensmeble averaged ECG and ICG beats.